Azure plugin

 Gets the health state of Entra Applications based on credential expiry

-Guest VM Metric
+Guest VM Metrics

 Invoice History